 We all know how time consuming and expensive development projects can become, especially if you need to outsource to third parties.
-Here, at display block, we are always looking for ways to make basic development work as simple as a few clicks here, a few settings there, and away you go.
+Here, at display block, we are always looking for ways to make basic development work as simple as possible.
+A few clicks here, a few settings there, and away you go.
 One new such tool we are now able to offer is the ability to add pop-ups and alert bars to your website with nothing to suggest it’s coming from an external source.
 These pop-ups are controlled entirely within the platform, set up in an intuitive code builder environment and require no coding skill.
 Here are the basic steps in setting up, for example, a newsletter sign-up pop-up (try saying that 10 times fast):

 Create the pop-up form